aniramas83/AutomationExercise/README.md

 ## Coding details:
 Test is written in .net 4.7.2 using libraries of Selenium, Specflow and so on.
 Four projects created in this solution to separate business logic with code logic.
-But core projects can be nuget packaged for easier mnaintenance than local projects.
+But core projects can be nuget package for easier maintenance than local projects.

 All the business scenarios are written in BDD format.